Food desert: United States federal initiatives

 To address the problems of food deserts, the Healthy Food Financing Initiative (HFFI) was established in the United States in 2010 and offers grants and loans to food hubs, small enterprises, and grocery shops in underprivileged areas.
 In order to provide access to healthier food options, the HFFI has granted more than $220 million in funding as of 2023 and leveraged about $1 billion in private investment.

+There are resources such as the Supplemental Nutrition Assistance Program (SNAP), National School Lunch Program, and the Woman Infants & Children (WIC), funded by the U.S Department of Agriculture through the Food Nutrition and Services (FNS).
+As of April 2026 there's 16 federally funded nutrition assistant programs that serve eligible individuals including low-income populations and those experiencing food insecurity.
+These programs aim at reducing food insecurity which is associated with communities living in food deserts.

 Transportation and geography

 Within the United States, scholars have proposed several different causes behind the formation of food deserts.
 One theory behind the emergence of food deserts, defined as areas with low supermarket access, is the expansion of large chain supermarkets that displaced smaller food stores from neighborhoods.
-Scholars cite the greater appeal of large chain supermarkets to individuals because of the wider variety and better values of food they offer as well as longer business hours compared to smaller, independently or family-owned grocery stores, leading to decreased demand and support for smaller food stores.
-The expansion of large chain supermarkets and loss of smaller food stores can create certain areas where only individuals with transportation can access, creating areas of disproportionate retail access that some scholars characterize as a food desert.
+Scholars cite the greater appeal of large chain supermarkets to consumers because of the wider variety and better values of food they offer as well as longer business hours compared to smaller, independently or family-owned grocery stores, leading to decreased demand and support for smaller food stores.
+The expansion of large chain supermarkets and loss of smaller food stores can create certain areas where only people with transportation can access, creating areas of disproportionate retail access that some scholars characterize as a food desert.
+A 2025 study from the University of California, Los Angeles found that the growth of dollar store chains caused grocery stores to exit low income markets, creating food deserts.

 According to the United States Department of Agriculture (USDA), community food security "concerns the underlying social, economic, and institutional factors within a community that affect the quantity and quality of available food and its affordability or price relative to the sufficiency of financial resources available to acquire it."
 Rural areas tend have higher food insecurity than urban areas because food choices in rural areas are often restricted, with transportation being needed to access a major supermarket or a food supply that offers a wide, healthy variety of foods.
 Smaller convenience stores typically do not offer as much produce.